GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 For both national and regional network station codes, the first two letters try to give an indication of where the station is (i.e. they will be an abbreviation of a close town or farm station name).

-While the legacy of network and station codes introduces complexity to the seismic metadata, changes to either code for a site are not anticipated unless physical changes require it.

 ### Strong Motion Station Code Conventions

 In the past, the National Strong Motion Network recording sites tended to have a numbering system with a three digit prefix and a trailing letter.
 The current National Strong Motion Network site code naming convention is to use four letter codes describing where the station is, e.g. LPLS is near Lake Paringa, PRNS is near Paringa.